NationalSecurityAgency/timely/README.md

 # Design
 ---

-When we required a time series database application, being users of Apache Accumulo, we looked to use compatible software.
+Being big users of Apache Accumulo, when we required a time series database application we looked to use software that was compatible with it.
 Specifically we started with [OpenTSDB] (http://www.opentsdb.net) and Eric Newton's [Accumulo-OpenTSDB] (https://github.com/ericnewton/accumulo-opentsdb) project to bridge them together, and Grafana for visualization.
 We ultimately ran into some issues that we could not work around.
 After much discussion we decided to replace OpenTSDB with something more native to Apache Accumulo.
 The implementation of Timely started with the following constraints and assumptions:

 1. We need to show progress quickly
 2. We started with Grafana, so we didn't need our own user interface